History & People

 Super Galleys of the Hellenistic Age discusses the changes in Greek warship design during the Hellenistic period.

-Phalanx and Hoplites is an excellent introduction into Classical Greek warfare.
+Phalanx is an excellent introduction into Classical Greek warfare.

 Iphikrates and the Evolution of Hellenistic Infantry